lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A-Crash-Course-on-the-VIPER-Architecture.md

 You may be wondering how each VIPER stack is created.

-A ViewController is normally defined via Interface Builder, so we cannot use its init.
+A ViewController is normally defined via Interface Builder, so we cannot use its `init`.
 Usually the ViewController allocates everything it needs, but:

 We do not want the ViewController to know anything about the Interactor.
 The Interactor must exist before the presenter can own it.
 The Presenter must exist before the ViewController can own it.

  The VIPER stack is assembled by a 3rd party class that knows about all of the classes in the stack and how they are connected together.
 I call this part a Connector.